bjbzrc/fusion-autosplitter/README.md

 ### Installation:

+* Go to Releases and grab the .asl file

 * Place the .asl file anywhere on your computer (the LiveSplit Resources folder is a good place)

 * (Optional) Open Dbgview.exe